-So, let me share my experience upon a dhow;
+So, let me share my experience upon a dhow sailing;

 The following day we afforded a quick stop at Lokobe reserve on the South of Nosy Be.
-Untouched beach and impenetrable rain forest.
+Untouched beach and impenetrable rainforest.
 Breath-taking!!
-With a rod in the water we managed to pull in a 7kilo Barracuda that morning.
+With a rod in the water, we managed to pull in a 7kilo Barracuda that morning.
 Who would ever have thought that by lunchtime we had a combination of tasty sushi and braaied Barracuda according to our choice?
-Our catering needs were duly noted and provided for accordingly.
-Our shortened 4 day version of our dhow safari came to an end in the port of Hell-Ville, Nosy Be.
+Our catering needs were duly noted and provided accordingly.
+Our shortened 4-day version of our dhow safari came to an end in the port of Hell-Ville, Nosy Be.